beshup/shopifybackendchallenge/README.md

 The choice of the stack was to reflect Shopify's known stack, ala Rails / GraphQL / React.
 At this point in time, these are also technologies I have been extensively using for the past few months.

 I wanted to challenge myself with image upload with GraphQL specifically.
+Typically I would deem this particular project as a **terrible use case for GraphQL**.

 This project contains a frontend and backend server, hosted on ports 5000 and 3000 respectively, when run locally.
 Unfortunately the frontend server is not containerized and you will have to start them seperately.